How to create collaborative content

 - Tie the project you're working on back around to how it's going to benefit the person you're collaborating with.
 Will it help build their personal profile?
 Set them up with more leads?

-Using a collaboration-first tool such as ContentCal, you can brainstorm ideas, create content, get sign off, and publish all from one place, which is essential when multiple people are working on a project.
+Using a collaboration-first tool such as ContentCal, you can brainstorm ideas, create content, get sign off, and publish all from one content calendar app, which is essential when multiple people are working on a project.
 Emails can quickly get lost in translation!

 Let's go through each step: